chochkov/rport/README.md

 ### Custom Database Config

-By default `rport` looks for a `config/database.yml` file.
+By default `rport` looks for a `config/database.yml` file in your project directory or in `$HOME/.rport/database.yml` for UNIX users.
 Custom `database.yml` location could be given in two ways:

 * by calling `options('rport-database-yml-file'='~/my-dir/my-config.yml')`
 * by setting an evironment variable `RPORT_DB_CONFIG=~/my-dir/my-config.yml`